YouVersion Logo

 “So then, I [once] thought to myself that it was my duty to do many things in opposition to the name of Jesus of Nazareth.
 And this is just what I did in Jerusalem; I not only locked up many of the saints (God’s people) in prison after receiving authority from the chief priests, but also when they were being condemned to death, I cast my vote against them.

-I used to think that I should do all that was in my power to oppose the name of Jesus of Nazareth.
-And that’s exactly what I did in Jerusalem, for I not only imprisoned many of the holy believers by the authority of the chief priests, I also cast my vote against them, sentencing them to death.
+Of course, I myself was convinced that it was necessary to do many things hostile to the name of Jesus the Nazarene.
+And that is what I did in Jerusalem: Not only did I lock up many of the saints in prisons by the authority I received from the chief priests, but I also cast my vote against them when they were sentenced to death.